jujinkim/hugo-jujinkim-com/content/post/2022/battlefield-2042-tn-lag-slowmo.md

 ## The game client is shutting down suddenly while playing game
 ---
 This problem is occured while playing the game, within 3 minutes after I entered the game.
 Not happened in the lobby or loading screen.
 I'd faced this issue after overclock RAMs.
-So I'd thought that there was something wrong between overclocked RAM and BF2042, after make them back to normal and this issue has gone.
+So I'd thought that there was something wrong between overclocked RAM and BF2042.
+After make them back to normal, this issue has gone.
 ```
-If your PC's RAMs are overclocked, make them back to normal.
+If your RAMs are overclocked, make them back to normal.
 ```

 &nbsp;